Marco Rubio Explains Why He Thinks Rashida Tlaib And Ilhan Omar Wanted The Israel Ban

 — Joe Biden (@JoeBiden) August 15, 2019

 Israeli prime minister Benjamin Netanyahu defended the decision to block Tlaib and Omar from visiting his country, citing their involvement with anti-Israel boycotts.
-Israeli law allows bans against people who support such boycotts.
+Israeli law allows bans against people who support such actions.